hmrc/contact-frontend/README.md

 contact-frontend
 ================

-The service allows users to contact HMRC Customer Contact team for the catalogue of reasons including:
+This service allows users to contact the HMRC Customer Contact team for 3 major purposes:
-* reporting problems and asking questions
+1) report problems and ask questions ('Get help with this page')
-* providing feedback about the service
+2) provide feedback about the service ('Help and contact' & 'Providing Beta feedback about services')
-* providing feedback about how the issue was solved by HMRC Customer Contact team
+3) provide feedback about how well an issue was resolved by the HMRC Customer Contact team ('Customer Satisfaction')

-Contact-frontend retrieves is responsible for showing the forms listed above, validating the input and passing user requests to downstream services - DeskPro (reporting problems, service feedback) and Splunk datastore (feedback about customer contact).
+Contact-frontend is responsible for showing forms pertaining to the purposes listed above, validating the input, and passing user requests to downstream services - to Deskpro for 'Get help with this page', 'Help and contact' and 'Providing Beta feedback about services', and Splunk datastore for 'Customer Satisfaction'.
+Although Splunk is currently used to store such responses, these are intended to be migrated to a more suitable datastore at a later date.

-The service is not intended to be used standalone, rather to be integrated with other services.
+The service is not intended to be used standalone; rather to be integrated with other services.

 # Contents
    * [Forms provided by the Customer Contact Subsystem](#forms-provided-by-the-customer-contact-subsystem)